How to Save Like the Wealthy

 Far away from the roar of audiences, the outcome of the race is determined by the hours of preparation and conditioning spent outside the ring, out of the public eye, before the race.

-Likewise, in building true wealth, developing a savings system is the preparation and conditioning it takes to succeed.
+Likewise, in building true wealth, developing a savings plan is the preparation and conditioning it takes to succeed.

 Everything I Needed to Know I Learned from Equestrian Barrel Racing